signum-network/signum-smartj/README.md

 ## Using (write your own contract)

 ### Sample application
-The easiest way to start with BlockTalk is to clone this project and import as an **existing gradle project** using your preferred IDE.
+The easiest way to start with SmartJ is to clone this project and import as an **existing gradle project** using your preferred IDE.
 Check the [samples source folder](src/main/java/bt/sample/) and modify existing contracts or create new ones.

-### Manually add BlockTalk to your gradle project
+### Add Signum SmartJ to your gradle project
 Add the following to your gradle.build file:
 ```
 repositories {
 	maven { url 'https://jitpack.io' }
 }
 dependencies {
-	implementation 'com.github.jjos2372:blocktalk:-SNAPSHOT'
+	implementation 'com.github.signum-network:signum-smartj:-SNAPSHOT'
 }
 ```

-### Manually add BlockTalk to your maven project
+### Add Signum SmartJ to your maven project
 Add the repository to your configuration:
 ```
 <repositories>